gitlabhq/gitlabhq/doc/api/award_emoji.md

 An [awarded emoji](../user/award_emojis.md) tells a thousand words.

-Emojis can be awarded on the following (known as "awardables"):
+Emoji can be awarded on the following (known as "awardables"):

 - [Issues](../user/project/issues/index.md)
 - [Merge requests](../user/project/merge_requests/index.md)
 - [Snippets](../user/snippets.md)
-- Notes

-Emojis can also [be awarded](../user/award_emojis.html#award-emoji-for-comments) on comments.
+Emoji can also [be awarded](../user/award_emojis.html#award-emoji-for-comments) on comments (also known as notes).

 ## Issues, merge requests, and snippets

-See [Award Emoji on Notes](#award-emoji-on-notes) for information on using these endpoints with notes.
+See [Award Emoji on Comments](#award-emoji-on-comments) for information on using these endpoints with comments.

 ### List an awardable's award emoji